 There’s a class of personal habits and meta-skills that give us compound benefits by inducing positive feedback loops in multiple, connected areas of life.
 In general, they are health-related habits that promote mental clarity and decision-making quality, such as meditation, exercise, and good sleep.
 I think of them as convex habits, as they give you a return profile of non-linear gain from a linear investment in time.

 It’s important to audit one’s habit portfolio from time to time and adjust as necessary in the direction of added convexity.

 The growing global interconnectedness of our species amplifies both the good and the bad, the beautiful and the ugly, the beneficial and the harmful.
 To be around to enjoy the upside, we must adjust to the associated growing systemic risk.

 The chain reaction that amplifies systemic risk is:

 Increased interconnection → increased contagion → increased non-linearities → increased volatility/turbulence/unpredictability/fear

 The case for long volatility is a case for simplicity.
 You don’t need to rely on being right about complicated, nice-sounding predictions, nor about the exact cause of specific future change, just on that the future is going to look different from the present.
 The key is to have a disciplined process, patience in your execution, and convex exposure to change.

 The one thing that won’t change is group emotion, and emotions are getting amplified.
-The volume is getting turned up, and it’s time to dance.

 A big thanks to Raghav Gulati for his feedback and error correction in the presentation of these ideas :)